RDMTSTUDIOS/CozyPorts/README.md

         console.log('Fetching Pentagon and Zone-51 most secret server . . .');
     };
 };

-// object, that won't respond to message 'your_event';
+// object, that won't respond to message 'your_event'. because we don't specified it's behavior to message 'your_event';
 const RandomName55 = new DummyObjectsGenerator();
 // placed to pipeline 1
 const DummyObjectsGenerator_connection = pipelines_network.connectToPort(1, RandomName55);